MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### DisplayCapturePermissionsPolicyEnabled

-  #### Specifies whether the display-capture permissions-policy is checked or skipped
+  #### Specifies whether the display-capture permissions-policy is checked or skipped (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 109.
   #### Supported versions:

-  - On Windows and macOS since 95 or later
+  - On Windows and macOS since 95, until 109

   #### Description

+  This policy is obsolete.
+The policy was a temporary workaround for non-spec-compliant enterprise applications.

+This policy stopped working in Microsoft Edge 107 and was obsoleted in Microsoft Edge 110.

 The display-capture permissions-policy gates access to getDisplayMedia(), as per this spec: https://www.w3.org/TR/screen-capture/#feature-policy-integration However, if this policy is Disabled, this requirement is not enforced, and getDisplayMedia() is allowed from contexts that would otherwise be forbidden.
-This Enterprise policy is temporary; it's intended to be removed after Microsoft Edge version 100.
-It is intended to unblock Enterprise users whose application is non-spec compliant, but needs time to be fixed.

 If you enable or don't configure this policy, sites can only call getDisplayMedia() from contexts which are allowlisted by the display-capture permissions-policy.